jsas-uw/SocialNetwork/README.md

 # SocialNetwork
-Added Will's main method from canvas files
+Added Bill's main method from canvas files

 Modified the border pane to mock up the GUI